dzervoudakes/grindstonejs/README.md

 ##### ready()

-_Triggers when the DOM structure of the selected element is ready._
+_Trigger a callback when the DOM content of the selected element is loaded._

 ```
 $(selector).ready(callback);